aka: Straw Atheist

 - Atheists are somehow simply unaware of religion, and will happily convert on the spot when informed of the rudiments of whatever dogma the work is endorsing.
 Expect them in an Author Tract (despite the name this shows up as early as the book Hayy ibn Yaqzan, making this trope Older Than Feudalism).

 - Atheists only seem to have arguments against their culture's predominant religion.
 In the real world this is most often Christianity, and to a lesser extent, its brethren Judaism and Islam.
-They'll have nothing bad to say against Eastern or tribal religions.
+They'll have nothing bad to say against Asia originating or tribal religions.

 - Atheists are materialists and probably technophiles/transhumanists/roboticists as well.

 - Atheists are hedonists and selfish individuals who only care about themselves and their own happiness.

 - Atheists have a pseudo-religious belief in science and logic.
 That is scientism, not atheism.
 Some atheists may hold this, but again, that isn't a defining trait.